freedomofpress/securedrop-workstation/README.md

 First, power on the workstation.
 When prompted, enter the *Disk Password* and press Enter to unlock the workstation.
 Then, when the login dialog box appears, enter the *Login Password* and click **Log in**.

-To launch the *SecureDrop Client*, open the “Q” menu in the top left corner.
-Select "SecureDrop Client" from the `sd-svs` menu.
+To launch the *SecureDrop Client*, temporarily until [this issue](https://github.com/freedomofpress/securedrop-workstation/issues/198) is resolved, you should from a `dom0` terminal `qvm-run sd-svs securedrop-client`.
+This will start the *SecureDrop Client* in the `sd-svs` AppVM.

 ##### Signing in